Chicago Gold Coast Real Estate For Sale

 Here are the latest Chicago Gold Coast real estate listings including Gold Coast condos for sale.

 Living in Gold Coast Chicago positions you quite well for enjoying all this great city has to offer.

-Living in Chicago’s Gold Coast means enjoying some of the city’s finest restaurants and plenty of nearby cultural attractions.
-For example, Millennium Park, the Chicago Symphony Orchestra, the Lyric Opera and the Art Institute.
+Namely, here you’ll be just steps from Chicago’s finest shopping and restaurants.
+Moreover the city’s best cultural attractions are all nearby.
+For example, Millennium Park, the Chicago Symphony Orchestra, the Lyric Opera and our favorite, the Art Institute.

-In the summer, Gold Coast residents enjoy weekly farmers markets, spending time relaxing and soaking up the sun at Oak Street Beach and walking their dogs in area beachfront parks.
+For instance, in the summertime many Gold Coast residents enjoy shopping the weekly farmers markets.
+Plus many enjoy relaxing and soaking up the sun at nearby Oak Street Beach.
+Or walking their dogs in area beachfront parks.

 Magnificent Mile; Shopping And Much More